txt.lurk.org

 sustainability of the project.
 Last but not least, ecological

 sustainability of the project.
-All three concerns are interrelated and have
+All three concerns are interrelated

-going forward.
-These in turn touch on how to provide access to the instance
+on guiding us going forward.
+These in turn touch on how to provide

-in the future, how we will maintain the server, and what we
+access to the instance in the future, how we will maintain the

-do with the threat of Threads.</p>
+server, and what we do with the threat of Threads.</p>

 <p>In terms of long-term sustainability, the growth of the space is